 If you ask any consultant, freelancer, or other "gig" worker what the hardest part of their job is, most will likely say "pricing my services."

-Determining the value of your services is often tied up in your own self-worth, making this conversation even trickier for most people.
+Determining how much you should charge as a consultant is often tied up in your own self-worth, making this conversation even trickier.
 For example, if you’ve worked as an employee for the last 30 years and never made more than $50 an hour, it might seem inconceivable that your services are worth $100 an hour.

-You might think that charging too much will put you out of business before you can even hang your shingle.
-However, there may actually be more danger in charging too little.
-Let’s dive into the psychology of pricing — along with the different methods and factors to account for when calculating your own prices.
+It's a common belief that charging too much will put you out of business.
+However, there may actually be more danger in charging too little as a consultant.
+Let’s dive into the psychology of consultant fees — along with the different methods and factors to account for when calculating them.

 If you don't believe that you have the qualifications, skills, and talents to live up to the promises you're making, clients will smell your insecurity a mile away.
 Confidence is essential.
 It may take some time to build up that confidence, but be wary of undervaluing your services as you build that belief in yourself.